informatics-isi-edu/ermrest/user-doc/Chado-patterns.md

   UNIQUE (cvname, name, is_obsolete)
 );
 ```
+We want a foreign key reference constraint to emphasize that the domain table is a proper subset of the core cvterm table.

 ## Domain path tables
 For each domain table, we will have a corresponding table defined as a subset of
 `cvtermpath` with all records that include any term in the domain table.
 For example,